 suggested by the latter and other observations that all tubes were pale

-at first and became dark later by some unknown process.
+at first and became dark later.

 From Figs.2,3 it is also apparent that the characteristic